mojsony/api-descriptions/payment-order/src/payment-order-problems.md

      Literal                                |  Code | Description
      -------------------------------------- | -----:| -------------------------------------------------------------------------------------------------------------------------------------
      allowed-amount-exceeded                | 50650 | This amount exceeds the amount allowed for this currency in your sight accounts!
      blocked-account                        | 50651 | Current account is blocked, you cannot perform the payment.
      debtor-account-blocked                 | 50687 | Selected ordering account is blocked, you cannot perform the payment.
-Please select another account.

-     transfer-not-allowed-accounts-types    | 50652 | You cannot make internal transfer between chosen accounts because of their types.
+Please select another account. transfer-not-allowed-accounts-types    | 50652 | You cannot make internal transfer between chosen accounts because of their types.
-     debtor's-card-not-active               | 50654 | Debtor's card is expired or not active.
+     debtor-card-not-active                 | 50654 | Debtor's card is expired or not active.
      frequency-limit-exceeded               | 50655 | Withdrawal frequency limit is exceeded.
      amount-above-limit                     | 50656 | The amount is above predefined limit for this type of payment.
 Please contact our Contact center to request temporary limit increase. transfer-not-allowed                   | 50657 | Debtor account status does not allow person to person payment.